-Sprayed asbestos coating of the ceiling had already been removed, but to a poor standard.
-Before demolition could commence, the entire roof area was re cleaned removing the highly fibrous asbestos sprayed coating residue, under fully controlled conditions within constructed enclosures.
+Sprayed asbestos coating of the ceiling had already been removed but to a poor standard.
+Before demolition could commence, the entire roof area was re-cleaned removing the highly fibrous asbestos-sprayed coating residue, under fully controlled conditions within constructed enclosures.

-To ensure an adequate airflow through these three individual large constructed enclosures at least 12 x 5000 m3/hour Negative Pressure Units, in banks, were installed into the fabric of the enclosure.
+All air gaps were sealed with expanding foam.
+To ensure adequate airflow through these three individual large constructed enclosures, at least 12 x 5000 m3/hour Negative Pressure Units, in banks, were installed into the fabric of the enclosure.

-All the high level work was undertaken from MEWPS.
+All the high-level work was undertaken from MEWPS.

 Significant work at height issues but no accidents or incidents.

 Compliments on the planning and management of the whole project by visiting HSE Inspector, Mr Frank Lambert.